Award Winners

 KogWis “Best Poster Award” 2008:

-S. Jatzev, T. Zander, M. De Filippis, C. Kothe, S. Welke and M. Rötting (TU Berlin)
+S. Jatzev, T. Zander, M. De Filippis, C. Kothe, S. Welke and M. Rötting

 From September 28th to October 1st the 9th Meeting of the Society for Cognitive Science (Gesellschaft für Kognitionswissenschaft) was held in Dresden/Germany.
 This year’s meeting mainly focused on “Applications in Human-Machine-Systems & Cognitive Technical Systems” and attracted roughly 170 scientists from Germany, Austria and Switzerland....